darrendoyle3710/fifa-finder-application/README.md

 ### Risk Assessment ###
-These risks were formulated based on the tachnology stack required for the project and analysing what could go wrong in their interactions, there is a clear pattern of how these risks arise and what the approach to them will be.
+These risks were formulated based on the technology stack required for the project and analysing what could go wrong in their interactions, there is a clear pattern of how these risks arise and what the approach to them will be.

 #### Risk Assessment Matrix ####